-VAL Filter + Verifier (full DocVAL) with detailed feedback achieves 91.4 ANLS and 82.4 mAP (+6.3 mAP over binary filtering), confirming that actionable pixel-level corrections and priority-ordered fixes enable significantly more effective learning than simple quality filtering.
-The consistent improvements across all datasets (4.1-11.9 mAP gains from detailed feedback) validate the dual-mode VAL architecture.
+Applying VAL Filter in binary mode improves performance to 89.5 ANLS and 76.1 mAP by removing problematic examples.
+Further incorporating the VAL Verifier with detailed feedback achieves 91.4 ANLS and 82.4 mAP, adding +6.3 mAP over binary filtering alone.
+These gains confirm that actionable, pixel-level corrections and priority-ordered fixes enable substantially more effective learning than coarse quality filtering.
+The consistent improvements across all datasets (4.1–11.9 mAP gains from detailed feedback) validate the effectiveness of the dual-mode VAL architecture.